 Nine bulls were delivered to San Antonio Valley, a 3,000-acre preserve on the eastern edge of the Henry W. Coe State Park.
 They’ll mingle with an existing herd of about 150 tule elk that were reintroduced to the area a few decades ago.
-As part of a smaller herd, the new bulls will have an easier time getting enough to eat, despite drought conditions that have made it harder for grazing animals to find good forage all across the state.
+As part of a smaller herd, the new bulls will have an easier time getting enough to eat, despite drought conditions that have made it harder for grazing animals to find good forage.

 Now that the number of tule elk are on the upswing, Hobbs said the state is developing a new management plan for the animals.
 Mountain lions and coyotes don’t keep the population in check.
 While wild elk might only make it to their early teens, cows leading less stressful lives on managed lands can live into their early 20’s and produce a calf every year.
 Although birth control has been tested in some herds, it’s not a foolproof method.
 Most herds are now managed by relocation or culling with a set number of hunting licenses allocated each year, depending on the population and location.